 "I know, I'm not an idiot," Harry shot back.

-"I'll be on the train with the new first years," Snape said, shooting another look towards the clock.
+"I'll be on the train with the new first-years," Snape said, shooting another look toward the clock.
 "Just get yourself on and find somewhere to sit.
 I'll see you at school when we all arrive."

 "Right," Harry agreed impatiently.